dwn/continua/README.md

 Now we will create the background service that converts SVG font files into OTF files

 Go to Cloud Run, and create a service

-Do not change the default region - selecting a different region may invalidate your free-of-charge service, and then you may get a high bill

 Service name `svg-to-otf`